dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 - the local helper module _CommonTestHelper_

 >**NOTE:** In the above example the SMO (SQL Server Management Object) C#
->class stubs war loaded into the session.
+>class stubs were loaded into the session.
 Since assemblies cannot be
 >unloaded yet in this example this test file should be run last to avoid
 >spill-over.